StoneCypher/fsl/draft tutorial.md

 &Colors 'Disable' ~> Off;
 ```

-Which is suddenly more readable in this order:
+Which is suddenly more readable when written in this order:

 ```fsl
 &Colors: [Green Yellow Red];